fphilipe/premailer-rails/README.md

 Don't worry about the host in the CSS URL since this will be ignored.

-If no CSS file is linked to in the HTML and no inline `<style type="text/css">` is present, it will try to load a default CSS file `email.css`.
+Every CSS file is loaded from within the app.

-Every CSS file (including the default `email.css`) is loaded from within the app.
 The retrieval of the file depends on your assets configuration:

 * Rails 3.1 asset pipeline: It will load the compiled version of the CSS asset which is normally located in `app/assets/stylesheets/`.
 If the asset can't be